Myraida Chaves: Health problems and death

 Myraida Chaves was diagnosed with cancer late in her life.
 She received medical treatment both at Pavia and HIMA hospitals (the former in San Juan, the latter in Caguas), before dying on April 22, 2021.

 Some 30 years before, Chaves had suffered from cervical cancer but at that time, she had recovered.

 Personal life

-Unable to conceive her own children due to the cancer affliction she had when young, Chaves had an adoptive daughter named Myriana Ortiz, who was born in 1994.
+Unable to conceive her own children due to the cancer in her youth, Chaves had an adoptive daughter named Myriana Ortiz, who was born in 1994.